B2B Content Marketing Strategy: A Framework for Planning

 With the themes identified around customer pain points and opportunities, we develop these further into more specific topics.
 These topics then become the basis for the content you develop, regardless of format.

-Psst, Nila Studios focuses on static content (think blog posts, ebooks, infographics, newsletters and landing pages).
+Psst, in addition to videos and podcasts, Nila Studios focuses on static content (think blog posts, ebooks, infographics, newsletters and landing pages).
 If you’re looking for other forms of content such as videos, printed materials or website development, we’ve curated a list of agencies we’ve worked with before at this link)

 As for how to produce content, there are many ways to go about it.
 You could do it in-house or work with external parties such as agencies or freelancers to produce the content for you after the planning work is done, or you could engage an end-to-end content marketing agency that can cover all the bases for you.